Counterintelligence Corps

 The Counter Intelligence Corps (Army CIC) was a World War II and early Cold War intelligence agency within the United States Army consisting of highly trained special agents.
 Its role was taken over by the U.S. Army Intelligence Corps in 1961 and, in 1967, by the United States Army Intelligence Agency.
-Its functions are now performed by its modern-day descendant organization; United States Army Counterintelligence.
-The National Counter Intelligence Corps Association (NCICA), a veterans' association, was established in the years immediately following World War II by Military Intelligence agents who had served in every area of military and domestic operations.
-The organization meets annually.
-Its newsletter, the Golden Sphinx, is published quarterly.
+Its functions are now performed by its modern-day descendant organization, United States Army Counterintelligence.
+The National Counter Intelligence Corps Association (NCICA), a veterans' association, was established in the years immediately following World War II by former military intelligence agents.

 Origins

 The CIC had its origins in the Corps of Intelligence Police founded by Ralph Van Deman in 1917.
 This organization, operating within the USA and on attachment to the American Expeditionary Force in France, at its peak numbered over 600 men.
-However, in the post-war period, the policy of isolationism, retrenchment of military spending and economic depression meant that by the mid-1930s its numbers had fallen to fewer than 20 personnel.
+However, in the post-war period, the policy of isolationism, retrenchment of military spending, and economic depression meant that by the mid-1930s its numbers had fallen to fewer than 20 personnel.